Conditions for direct black hole seed collapse near a radio-loud quasar 1 Gyr after the Big Bang: Data and samples

 Object A-Z06/A-B20 is also detected in the NB816 narrowband, which is interpreted as continuum emission blueward of \lya\ \citep{bosman20}.
 Object B-B20 is not detected in the NB816.
 The redshift of B-Z06/C-B20 places the wavelength of its \lya\ emission in the NB816.
 A relatively bright object (B$^\prime$-A06) has indeed been detected, as first reported by \citet{ajiki06}.
-However, as explained in \citet{bosman20}, the redshift of B-Z06/C-B20 was obtained at the location of its $z^\prime$-band continuum, which is offset from the NB816 source B$^\prime$-A06 by about 6.3 kpc.
-It is thus possible that there are two galaxies at this location having approximately the same redshift. \citet{bosman20} report no other objects with redshifts close to that of J0836, while \citet{meyer20} report on a fourth source at $z=5.284$ that is not relevant to this paper.
+However, as explained in B20, the redshift of B-Z06/C-B20 was obtained at the location of its $z^\prime$-band continuum, which is offset from the NB816 source B$^\prime$-A06 by about 1\arcsec.
+It is thus possible that there are two galaxies at this location separated by about 6.3 kpc if at the same redshift.
+B20 report no other objects with redshifts close to that of J0836, while \citet{meyer20} report on a fourth source at $z=5.284$ that is not relevant to this paper.

 Details on the samples are summarized in Table \ref{tab:sample}.